scaralbi/scaralbi.github.io/index.md

 ## Disclaimer
 This website was created under the terms of the open-source MIT license.
 Do you want to collaborate in some scientific projects?
-Do you want to ask me a question ?
+Do you have any question ?
 Write to me at as2945@cam.ac.uk.

 ### Alberto Scarampi©, 2020